-Students will complete the Extended Certificate over two years, and the qualification is the equivalent of one A-level - it attracts UCAS points in the same way as a standard A-level.
+Students will complete the Extended Certificate over two years, which is the equivalent of one A-level.
+The course attracts UCAS points the same way as a standard A-level.

 The course is made up of the following units: